 Dropbox, Inc. (the "Company" or "Dropbox") helps keep life organized and work moving.
 The Company was incorporated in May 2007 as Evenflow, Inc., a Delaware corporation, and changed its name to Dropbox, Inc. in October 2009.
+In March 2025, the Company reincorporated in the state of Nevada.
 The Company is headquartered in San Francisco, California.